I scoured the shelves of the New York Public Library for all the picture books I could find about children and their grandparents.

 Make some money I can send on home to you.”

-Ada Ruth is left in the care of her grandmother, who’s stern and reserved compared to Mama.
+Ada Ruth is left in the care of her grandmother, who, compared to Mama, is stern and reserved.
 But over time, Ada Ruth and Grandma form a tender bond.

-The last page of the book shows Mama trudging through the snow toward the house, just a few footsteps from a reunion with her daughter and her mother.
+The wordless last page shows Mama trudging through the snow toward the house, footsteps away from a joyful reunion with them both.

 Written by Jaqueline Woodson • Illustrated by E.B.
 Lewis • G.P.
 Putnam’s Sons, 2004 • Caldecott honor book • Good for grade-schoolers

-When Alice Rumphius was a little girl, she lived with her grandfather, an artist, by the sea.
+When Alice Rumphius was a little girl, she lived with her grandfather, an artist, by the sea, writes Cooney, who grew up in Brooklyn and Long Island but spent summers with her grandmother in Maine.

-During the day, he let her help him with his paintings.
+During the day, Alice’s grandpa let her help him with his paintings.
 In the evening, he talked about his childhood in a faraway land.

 Afterwards, Alice would say, “When I grow up, I too will go to faraway places, and when I grow old, I too will live beside the sea.”